TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< /column >}}
 {{< /block >}}

+---

 {{< block "grid-2" >}}
 {{< column >}}

----
-#### MultiPath: No Stones Left Unturned
+#### MultiPath (1/2): No Stones Left Unturned
 **ParaSwap routing algorithm explore every relevant route**, including the ones involving extra hops.

-For instance, if you're looking to buy ETH from USDT, a direct USDT -> ETH swap might not be the way.
+For instance, to buy ETH from USDT, a direct USDT -> ETH swap might not be the way.
 Getting the best rate might involve going USDT -> USDC -> ETH for instance.

 No need to compute all this complexity (across all DEXes) by yourself - ParaSwap does it for you!